tiantianhan/projects/_posts/2014-09-01-energy-harvester.md

 **Energy-Efficient Circuits and Systems Group, MIT**
 **Platforms:** MATLAB

-I interned as a visiting student at the  where I helped test the power output of piezoelectric energy harvesters.
+As a visiting summer student, I helped test the power output of piezoelectric energy harvesters.

 <!-- more -->

+The energy harvesters were intended to power sensors with energy from the vibrations of the very motors they were monitoring.
+I learned about circuits that maximize the power output of the harvesters, how to lay up a PCB, and how to use MATLAB code to automate experiments and take measurements.

+It was incredible to learn about some of the methods that were used to maximize the energy efficiency for such devices and it was exciting to contribute to the development process.